scylladb/scylla-rust-driver/docs/source/queries/batch.md

 // Create a batch statement
 let mut batch: Batch = Default::default();

-// Add a simple query to the batch using its text batch.append_statement("INSERT INTO ks.tab(a, b) VALUES(?, ?)");
+// Add a simple statement to the batch using its text batch.append_statement("INSERT INTO ks.tab(a, b) VALUES(?, ?)");

-// Add a simple query created manually to the batch let simple: Query = Query::new("INSERT INTO ks.tab (a, b) VALUES(3, 4)");
+// Add a simple statement created manually to the batch let simple: Query = Query::new("INSERT INTO ks.tab (a, b) VALUES(3, 4)");
 batch.append_statement(simple);

-// Add a prepared query to the batch let prepared: PreparedStatement = session
+// Add a prepared statement to the batch let prepared: PreparedStatement = session
     .prepare("INSERT INTO ks.tab (a, b) VALUES(?, 6)")
     .await?;
 batch.append_statement(prepared);

-// Specify bound values to use with each query let batch_values = ((1_i32, 2_i32),
+// Specify bound values to use with each statement let batch_values = ((1_i32, 2_i32),
                     (),
                     (5_i32,));